 How to operate your company goes beyond the scope of this post.
 However, run your business like a real company and mean it.
 Make every effort to get customers and revenues.
 Give it your best.
 Don’t make the mistake of starting a company and then doing nothing – basically leaving it as “window dressing” for your resume.
 Doing the latter will fail, as most hiring manages will see right through it.

 The resume strategy

-There are many ways to handle including your new venture in your resume.
-I am not sure which works best but let me tell you what I would do.
+There are many ways to handle including your new venture on your resume.
+I am not sure which works best, but here’s what I would do.
 Start the company soon after getting laid off, but leave it off your resume at first.
 Split your time between running your company and trying to find a new job.
 If you find a new job quickly, congratulations!

-If you don’t find a job after 4 or 5 months, put your new business in your resume.
+If you don’t find a job after four or five months, put your new business on your resume.
 Here is an important detail.
 I assume you started your company soon after losing your job.
 Although it wasn’t listed it in your resume, the business was there and you were active it in.
 This means you can use a start date for the new business that is close to the end date of your old job.
-Therefore, a minimal gap in employment.
+Therefore, you have a minimal gap in employment.
 Now, your resume looks competitive.

 Will potential employers see right through what you are doing?
 Absolutely!
 That’s what I wrote the next section.

 There is always the chance that a client will want to hire you.
 And if this happens, you have succeeded.
 However, you will probably also look for employment at other places.

 Obviously, your prospective employers will notice that you became a freelancer shortly after being laid off.
 They may start to ask questions about this, and some of these questions could be uncomfortable.
 If they ask, I can offer simple advice: tell them the truth with no sugar-coating and no apologies.